 Ms. Licea-Mailloux has been a strong advocate for our families for more than ten years, as a volunteer, a Wilderness Heals pledge hiker and leader, and as a Board Member.
-Rosa is currently the Director of Corporate Compliance at MFS Investment Management, where she also Co-Chairs MFS’ Women Everywhere Employee Resource Group.
+Rosa is currently the Chief Compliance Officer – MFS Funds & Head of Compliance-America at MFS Investment Management, where she also Co-Chairs MFS’ Women Everywhere Employee Resource Group.
 She is also an Adjunct Professor of Financial Sector Compliance at New England School of Law.
-Rosa is a graduate of Boston University with a B.A. in Biology and a B.A. in Economics and of Northeastern University School of Law.
+Rosa is a graduate of Boston University with a B.A. in Biology and a B.A. in Economics, a graduate of Northeastern University School of Law where she earned her JD, and a graduate of UNC Kenan-Flagler Business School where she earned her MBA.
 She is currently admitted to the bar of the Commonwealth of Massachusetts.
-Ms. Licea-Mailloux is currently pursuing her MBA at UNC Kenan-Flagler Business School and lives in Grafton, MA with her extended family, including her parents, husband and wonderful daughters.
+Ms. Licea-Mailloux lives in Grafton, MA with her extended family, including her parents, husband and wonderful daughters.

 Maryann Civitello is a retired partner of the law firm of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 Her practice area was commercial real estate in which she represented a large national drugstore chain in the acquisition of property throughout the United States.
 She has been a member of the Stone House board since 1994 and became the president of the board in January 2008.
 Maryann previously served as a board member of the Girl Scouts, Patriots Trail Council for seven years.
 She is also a founding member and a member of the board of the Friends of St. Bernard’s, Inc., a non-profit organization in Newton.
 Currently, she is a Fellow in the Access to Justice program, a project allowing senior lawyers and retired judges to partner with nonprofit organizations, courts and other entities to increase equal justice for all.